qxf2/patient-health-record-dapp/README.md

-A simple Dapp example to illustrate the process of building a decentralized application.
+A simple Dapp example for building a decentralized application.

 ## Pre-requisites: